otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/08-timer-control-graphics-class-and-soundplayer-class.md

 ![](../resources/img/08/08-image.png)

-5. Modify your program so that when the drawings reach the right edge of the screen, they "wrap around" and come back in from the left edge.
+5. Modify your application so that when the drawings reach the right edge of the screen, they "wrap around" and come back in from the left edge.

 ![](../resources/img/08/09-image.png)